I Had An Accident At Work What Are My Rights?

 I had an accident at work what are my rights?

-A no-fault accident is one that is caused because of somebody else’s mistake or negligence.
-If your injuries were caused by such an accident at work, you may be entitled to claim compensation for all actual and projected expenses and losses related to the accident, and compensation for pain and suffering.
+A no-fault accident is caused because of somebody else’s mistake or negligence.
+If your injuries were caused by such an accident at work, you may be entitled to claim compensation for all actual and projected expenses and losses related to the accident and compensation for pain and suffering.

 Things You Can Claim Compensation For